-81. Once the witness arrived at the location of testimony, the entity calling the witness makes all previous statements available to the VWU.
-41 The calling party will also provide VWU with any document or information generated or provided by the witness when giving any of his/her previous statements.

-82. The VWU should provide the following documents to the witness to refresh his/her memory: (i) a copy of all the statements42 the witness has previously given.
-The term statement includes any signed statement and recorded interview (audio, video or both) and, (ii) any document or information generated or provided by the witness when giving any of his/her previous statements.
+- 79. Once the witness arrives at the location of testimony, the entity calling the witness makes all previous statements available to the VWU.
+The calling entity will also provide VWU with any document or information generated or provided by the witness when giving any of his/her previous statements. - 80.
+The VWU should provide the following documents to the witness to refresh his/her memory: (i) a copy of all the statements the witness has previously given.
+The term statement includes any signed statement and recorded interview (audio, video or both) and, (ii) any document or information generated or provided by the witness when giving any of his/her previous statements. - 81.
+Prior to handing over witness statements to the VWU, the entity calling the witness informs the other party and LRV with dual status, where applicable, of the documentation to be handed over in order to resolve any potential disputes.
+In addition, the VWU will keep a proper record of all material provided to a witness prior to his/her testimony; such a record will be sent to the parties and participants by email, in advance of the hearing in which the witness will testify. - 82.
+The VWU has established a detailed protocol outlining the exact steps to be followed by the entity calling the witness regarding the provision and retention of the statement.
+The VWU will provide this protocol to the calling entity prior to their handover of the witness statements to the VWU.

-39 ICC-01/04-01/06-1049, para.
-53(d).

-40 In order to capture both immediate as well as more long-term feedback of witnesses with regard to their court appearance and the services provided to them, the VWU implemented a "witness feedback programme", see for more details paragraphs 128 to 130.
+13 In order to capture both immediate as well as more long-term feedback of witnesses with regard to their court appearance and the services provided to them, the VWU implemented a "witness feedback programme"..